 In Colombia it’s super easy and cheap to get from one place to another by bus, which is great for solo travelers.
 In Riohacha, as in all Colombian cities, it’s advisable to do your explorations by foot before the night falls and apply your typical precautions when traveling alone.
 Check out our Safety Tips for Solo Travelers in Colombia and Solo Travel Guide.

-Some activities, like hikes and expeditions, are better done in a group.
+Some activities, like hikes and expeditions in La Guajira, are better done in a group.
 Moreover, in Colombia tours often get cheaper the more people participate.
-Join our Colombia Solo Travelers Facebook Group to team up with other solo travelers near you.
+If you are a woman traveling alone, join our Colombia Solo Female Travelers Facebook Group to share experiences.

 Riohacha features a semi-arid climate marked by consistently hot temperatures throughout the year.
 Daytime temperatures typically vary between 32 °C (80°F) and 35 °C (35°F) and nighttime temperatures fluctuate around 24 °C (75°F), with May to September being the hottest months.

 Most rain typically falls between September and November with a peak in October.
-Please note that some roads can become inaccessible when it rains heavily.
+Please note that some roads in La Guajira can become inaccessible when it rains heavily.

 The north of Colombia is dense with attractions, hidden gems and emerging destinations.
 In less than 4 hours by bus you can reach several fascinating places from Riohacha.